-Normally I don’t get bothered about any travel questions, but one thing that does annoy me is when people ask how to pick a vacation destination?
-It’s not that the question bothers me, but I can’t believe that people don’t have any motivation.
+Normally I don’t get bothered about any travel questions, but one thing that does annoy me is when people ask how do you pick a vacation destination?
+It’s not that the question bothers me, but I can’t believe that people don’t have any inspiration.

 Travel inspiration can come from anywhere.
 The first time I was really motivated to travel was when I took an art history class in college.
 Part of this course focused on architecture and featured Antoni Gaudi’s buildings in Barcelona.
-His stuff blew me away and made me want to explore the world.
+His stuff blew me away and made me want to travel there right away.
+When I saw the Shanghai scene in Skyfall, I instantly booked my next trip to China.
+That was a huge mistake in hindsight, but that’s a story for another day.

 Picking your destination